 Start from an early age – times table help

 One thing to remember for the future, is that you should start when they are about 7 years old.
 This will help with the times tables.
-Once a child is secure with adding and subtraction, can count in 2’s, 3’s, and 10’s, counting backwards and forwards then I believe they are ready to tackle the multiplication times tables.
-From my experience, these children understand basic maths and can easily be taught the concept of row, columns and groups.
-Research has shown that ‘giving children an early maths boost is significant because previous studies have shown that differences in mathematical ability between children in the first year at school persist into secondary education’.
+Once a child is secure with adding and subtraction, counting in 2’s, 3’s, and 10’s, and counting backwards and forwards, then I believe they are ready to tackle the multiplication times tables.
+From my experience, these children understand basic maths and can easily be taught the concept of rows, columns and groups.
+Research has shown that giving children an early maths boost is significant because previous studies have shown that differences in mathematical ability between children in the first year at school persist into secondary education.

-Start by explaining rows and column can be a great times table help
+Starting by explaining what rows and columns are, can be a great times table help

 Here is a video on arrays.